tomnz/pilight/README.md

 Changes in the configuration interface are instantly sent to the light driver if it's currently running.
 You can also use the buttons at the top right to control the driver:

-* Restart will force the light driver to reload its configuration (if it's started)
 * Start will start the light driver so that it powers the lights and runs transforms
 * Stop will stop the light driver and power off the lights - then await a new Start command